-Exercising regularly for reducing high blood pressure starts with mindset
+Exercising regularly for reducing high blood pressure starts with a mindset

-How exercise helps when you have high blood pressure
+How exercise helps when you to manage high blood pressure

 What is high blood pressure?